Deltares/GEOLib-Plus/docs/community/tutorials/tutorial_relative_density_correlated_parametes.rst

 used as input of Relative Density(RD).
 To do that the user must used the :func:`~geolib_plus.relative_density_correlated_parametes.RelativeDensityCorrelatedParameters.calculate_using_RD` method to initialize the RD class and calculate all relevant parameters.
 The method is pretty straight forward as it can be seen in the code block bellow.
+Note that relative density is expressed as a percentage.

     .. code-block:: python